supminn/SupForum/README.md

 # Forum Application

-This application is similar to reddit or quora.
+This application is similar to reddit or quora or stack overflow.

 ## Technolgy Stack